trolsix/binhexconv/README.md

 - ascii hex -> binary
 - ascii stream -> binary

-for little endian, (or big endian with correct length), code should work with constant size types like number, other way is risk improper coversion
+for little endian, code should work with constant size types like number, other way is risk improper coversion

+big endian should work for correct length of ascii hex string and if _MAX_BYTES is more then 4

 ------------
 USAGE